KrispyTech/airneis/README.md

 ### The Registration Page

 The registration page allows all users to register on the site or application.
-So, this page contains mandatory information for a user before registering on the site or application.
+This page contains mandatory information for a user before registering on the site or application.

 ### The Login Page